 Not surprisingly, state police remain concerned over the dangers presented by such issues as drunk driving and distracted driving.
 A spokesman for the New Jersey State Police says distracted driving caused by electronic devices continue to cause New Jersey drivers to take their eyes off the road, so now not even DUI can be the reason for accidents.

 The state police say drivers who take their eyes off the road to glance at their cellphones often can be involved in car accidents.
 The quick glance toward the electronic device can make the split-second difference between a car accident and a close call on the road, according to the state police.
-The law enforcement agency spokesman says “Driving while operating a mobile device is just as dangerous as driving while intoxicated.”
+The Wrongful termination lawyer spokesman says “Driving while operating a mobile device is just as dangerous as driving while intoxicated.”